Bad Check Restitution Program

 As your District Attorney, I’m always concerned about the negative impact of bad checks passed to local businesses.
 Millions of dollars are lost every year by merchants as a result of this ongoing problem.
 Bad checks affect everyone in terms of higher consumer costs that must be passed on to offset losses, and increased taxes to cover the additional costs for law enforcement and prosecution.

 In an effort to combat this problem, we have established the Bad Check Restitution Program to assist local merchants with bad check losses.
 The primary goal of the program is to create a self-supporting program that obtains resitution for the victim while deterring repeat offenders.

 First time bad check offenders are given the opportunity to avoid being reviewed for criminal prosecution by attending a mandatory intervention class, in addition to paying restitution.
 All of this is accomplished without any cost to the taxpayers.

 Your interest and participation in this special program will benefit all law-abiding citizens and help your business improve its bottom line.

 Cutting Your Losses

 Follow these three easy steps:

 1. Make personal contact with the check writer.
-If you are unsuccessful, send a certified notice (see sample on page 2 of the complaint form).
-The check writer has 10 days to respond and remit payment.
+If you are unsuccessful, send a certified courtesy notice (see sample on page 2 of the crime report form).
+The check writer has 15 days to respond and remit payment.

-2. If you do not hear from the check writer or receive payment, simply contact the Bad Check Restitution Program at (800) 574-6719 or visit our website for a crime report at www.checkprogram.com/17judicialco.
+2. If you do not hear from the check writer or receive payment, contact the Bad Check Restitution Program at (800) 574-6719 or visit our website for a crime report at www.checkprogram.com/17judicialco.

-3. Fill out the crime report , keep copies and attach originals or legal copies of all checks (you retain photocopies) of all checks and notification documents, such as return receipts and bank return-check notices, and mail to:
+3. Fill out the crime report , keep copies and attach originals or legal copies of all checks (you retain photocopies) and notification documents, such as return receipts and bank return-check notices, and mail to: